-Community Good grants provide funding ranging from $1,000 to $10,000 to charitable organizations for new or ongoing programs and projects that meet a broad range of local needs.
+Community Good grants provide funding to charitable organizations for new or ongoing programs and projects that meet a broad range of local needs.
 Consideration will be given to organizations that demonstrate:

 - Commitment to long-range planning, financial stability and sustainability

 - Desire to promote collaboration among organizations or institutions to prevent duplication of services

 - Project methodology utilizing a preventative approach to addressing the issue and solving problems